CVMLmu/DGMMC/README.md

 1. Explore the ```src``` directory to find the DGMMC implementation
 1. Run the experiments on the MNIST dataset using the  Jupyter Notebook ```Example.ipynb``` that is available to illustrate the creation of the dataset, the training of our classifier and the visualization of  the trained parameters of the network.

 ## Experiment on other datasets

-The datasets tested were image datasets (MNIST, CIFAR10, CIFAR100 and ImageNet) and audio sound (ESC-50).
-In order to use those datasets, features need to be computed using either CLIP or ImageBind.
-The code that was used to do it is available in the folder <a href="./Code_to_extract_features_and_prepare_datasets">Code_to_extract_features_and_prepare_datasets</a> but it is required to download the source files from <a href="https://github.com/openai/CLIP">CLIP</a>  and
+The datasets tested were of images  (MNIST, CIFAR10, CIFAR100 and ImageNet) and audio sounds (ESC-50).
+In order to use those datasets, features need to be computed using either CLIP or ImageBind using the code available in the folder <a href="./Code_to_extract_features_and_prepare_datasets">Code_to_extract_features_and_prepare_datasets</a>.
+Note, source files from <a href="https://github.com/openai/CLIP">CLIP</a>  and
-<a href="https://github.com/facebookresearch/ImageBind">ImageBind</a>  to use it.
+<a href="https://github.com/facebookresearch/ImageBind">ImageBind</a>  need to be dowdloaded.

-To use the available code, ensure that the feature are stored according to template defined in the extracting code.
+To use our  code, ensure that the feature are stored according to template defined in the extracting code.

 For example, to run the tutorial, the MNIST features provided by ImageBind should be stored this way :